tk-codelab/art-portfolio/README.md

 # TO DO / FIX

 - Make it possible to see past versions of a painting.
 Step-by-step progress slider, or something like that.
-- see the example paintings I've already described
+- see the example paintings/photos I've already described
 - responsive
 - cross browser
 - accessibility